-If the engine doesn't start in 10 seconds, push the accelerator pedal about one-quarter of the way down while you turn the key to START.
+- 2. If the engine does not start in 10 seconds, push the accelerator pedal about one-quarter of the way down while you turn the key to START.
 Do this until the engine starts.
-As soon as it does, let go of the key.
-3. If your engine still won't start (or starts but then stops), it could be flooded with too much gasoline.
+As soon as it does, let go of the key. - 3.
+If your engine still will not start, or starts but then stops, it could be flooded with too much gasoline.
 Try pushing your accelerator pedal all the way to the floor and holding it there as you hold the key in START for a maximum of 15 seconds.
 This clears the extra gasoline from the engine.
-If the engine still won't start or starts briefly but then stops again, repeat Step 1 or 2, depending on temperature.
+If the engine still will not start or starts briefly but then stops again, repeat Step 1 or 2, depending on temperature.
 When the engine starts, release the key and the accelerator pedal.